ngs-docs/angus/variant-calling.md

 bcftools view variants.raw.bcf > variants.vcf
 ```

-## Look at the VCF file with Python.
+## Look at the VCF file

+The output VCF file contains a list of all the variants that samtools
+thinks are there.
+What's in it?

 The [official VCF specification](https://samtools.github.io/hts-specs/VCFv4.1.pdf) is a great read...if you're suffering from insomnia.
 Let's skip this and just take a quick look at the file.